rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

         GL.glEnableVertexAttribArray(variable_ref)
 ```

 Before calling `glVertexAttribPointer` we need to bind both a vertex buffer object and a vertex array object.
 We bind the the vertex buffer with `glBindBuffer` using the stored VBO reference.
-As for the vertex array object, an app may bind a VAO itself, or it may provide a reference with the `vao_ref` parameter.
+As for the vertex array object, we support apps binding VAOs for themselves, or providing a reference for one to bind with the `vao_ref` parameter.
 In either case, binding both VBO and VAO is necessary for the current VAO to link data from the vertex buffer to the program variable.
 OpenGL manages the VAOs and associations once they are created, so we do not need to do anything more with the variable reference.

 ## Hexagons, Triangles, and Squares

 Now we are ready to draw shapes on the screen with multiple vertices and lines.
 By default, OpenGL draws lines only 1 pixel wide which can be hard to see on high resolution displays.
 On **Windows**, we can use a function called `glLineWidth` to set the thickness of the lines drawn by OpenGL in pixels.
 (We cannot use `glLineWidth` on **MacOS** because **MacOS** strictly enforces the core OpenGL profile, which only allows `1.0` as a valid parameter.)

 ### A Single Buffer Test
 Our first test application will use the `Attribute` class from above to draw lines between six points on the screen and create a hexagon.
 This time, the vertex shader program has a single variable `position` declared with the `in` qualifier so it will receive data from a vertex buffer.
-Instead of hardcoding the position data in the vertex buffer, we provide it through our own `position_data` variable and link that data with an instance of `Attribute`.
+Instead of hardcoding the position data in the vertex shader, we store it in a `position_data` Python variable and then link it to the `position` variable in the shader using an instance of `Attribute`.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Make a new file in your main working folder called `test_3_1.py`.